clojuredocs/guides/articles/ecosystem/libraries_authoring.md

 ### A Note Regarding Project Naming

-The top line of your project.clj will include something like "defproject my-project-name".
-What this implicitly means is that your project has an *artifact-id* of "my-project-name" and also a *group-id* of "my-project-name".
-That is, using that single name after `defproject` implies that group-id = artifact-id.
+The top line of your project.clj includes something like `defproject my-project-name`.
+This means that your project has an *artifact-id* of "my-project-name", but it also implies a *group-id* of "my-project-name" (group-id = artifact-id).

 The artifact-id is the name of your project.
-The group-id is used as a kind of namespacing (not the same as Clojure namespaces) for identifying to which group/organization a project belongs.
-For example, clojurewerkz, sonian, or org.*your-domain*.
+The group-id is used for namespacing (not the same thing as Clojure namespaces) --- it identifies to which group/organization a project belongs.
+Some examples of group-id's: clojurewerkz, sonian, and org.*your-domain*.

 Read more about groups at
 <https://github.com/ato/clojars-web/wiki/Groups>.